csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 set `category` to `lister` in the entry.
 Otherwise it is recommended to not set `category` for entries.

-If a provider's domain starts with `https://` its considered a publisher.
+If a provider's domain starts with `https://` it is considered a publisher.
-These publishers are added to the `csaf_publishers` list.
+These publishers are added to the `csaf_publishers` list, written to the resulting `aggregator.json`.
-Each publisher must announce an `update_interval`.
+Each publisher must announce an `update_interval` there.
-This can be configured for each entry.
+This can be configured for each entry, by the config option with the same name.
-If not given it is taken from the global `update_interval` and otherwise the default is "on best effort".
+If not given it is taken from the configured default and otherwise the internal default is "on best effort".

 #### Example config file
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/examples/aggregator.toml) -->